Halloween: Trick-or-treating and guising

 Trick-or-treating is a customary celebration for children on Halloween.
-Children go in costume from house to house, asking for treats such as candy or sometimes money, with the question, "Trick or treat?"
-The word "trick" implies a "threat" to perform mischief on the homeowners or their property if no treat is given.
+Children go in costume from house to house, asking for treats such as candy and other confections, or sometimes money, with the question, "Trick or treat?"
+The word "treat" is asking for a sweet treat while the word "trick" implies a "threat" to perform mischief on the homeowners or their property if no treat is given.
 The practice is said to have roots in the medieval practice of mumming, which is closely related to souling.
 John Pymm wrote that "many of the feast days associated with the presentation of mumming plays were celebrated by the Christian Church."
 These feast days included All Hallows' Eve, Christmas, Twelfth Night and Shrove Tuesday.
 Mumming practiced in Germany, Scandinavia and other parts of Europe, involved masked persons in fancy dress who "paraded the streets and entered houses to dance or play dice in silence".

 In England, from the medieval period, up until the 1930s, people practiced the Christian custom of souling on Halloween, which involved groups of soulers, both Protestant and Catholic, going from parish to parish, begging the rich for soul cakes, in exchange for praying for the souls of the givers and their friends.
-In the Philippines, the practice of souling is called Pangangaluluwa and is practiced on All Hallow's Eve among children in rural areas.
+In the Philippines, the practice of souling is called Pangangaluluwa and is practiced on All Hallows' Eve among children in rural areas.
 People drape themselves in white cloths to represent souls and then visit houses, where they sing in return for prayers and sweets.

-In Scotland and Ireland, guisingchildren disguised in costume going from door to door for food or coinsis a traditional Halloween custom.
+In Scotland and Ireland, guising—children disguised in costume going from door to door for food or coins—is a secular Halloween custom.
 It is recorded in Scotland at Halloween in 1895 where masqueraders in disguise carrying lanterns made out of scooped out turnips, visit homes to be rewarded with cakes, fruit, and money.
 In Ireland, the most popular phrase for kids to shout (until the 2000s) was "Help the Halloween Party".
-The practice of guising at Halloween in North America was first recorded in 1911, where a newspaper in Kingston, Ontario, Canada, reported children going "guising" around the neighborhood.
+Author Nicholas Rogers cites an early example of guising in North America in 1911, where a newspaper in Kingston, Ontario, Canada, reported children going "guising" around the neighborhood.